okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 ## Timeout behavior

-After receiving the Okta request, if there is a response timeout, the Okta process flow proceeds with original token returned.
+After receiving the Okta request, if there's a response timeout, the Okta process flow proceeds with original token returned.
 See [Troubleshooting](#troubleshooting).

 ## Enabling a token inline hook